rafaelcaricio/fny/README.md

+[UNAMED]

-My toy programming language implemented on top of Node.js.
+A toy programming language implemented on top of Node.js.

 The inspiration comes from Python, Lua and C programming languages.